More Romantic Stories Page

 out things Sophie could not hear.
 Today they were

-Sophie's window.
-She jerked backward, and the rocker
+onto Sophie's window.
+She jerked backwards, and

 and threes, cupping their mittened hands over their